sunflowerdeath/aardvark-old/core/CODING_CONVENTIONS.md

 }  // namespace namespace_name
 ```

-Do not use prefixes in names.
+Prefer not to use prefixes in names.

 ```
 // Good